Binaryinject/GrayscaleGroup/README.md

 # GrayscaleGroup
-Grayscale effect in unity such as CanvasGroup
+Grayscale effect in ugui such as CanvasGroup

 ## Features
 - Easy to use